-Wide and domed at the top tapering comfortably around to the bottom, the Haida Raven band is bordered by a pair of “rails” to frame, protect and highlight the artwork.
+Wide and domed at the top tapering comfortably around to the bottom, the Haida Raven band is bordered by a pair of “rails” to frame and highlight the artwork.
 Contrasting with the traditional crosshatching area set well below the top surface, the original Haida Raven art presents in remarkably high relief.

 About Haida Raven